 Kindergarten

 Kindergarten is a time of wonder and exploration.
 It also is a time of transition.
 At Hewitt, girls begin their journey with teachers who deeply empathize with the experience of stepping into a new world.
 A kindergarten student walks into her classroom, delighted to greet her friends and teachers for another day of learning.
 After settling in, she begins her morning work, an opportunity to get ready for another day of joyful learning.
 Soon, the class gathers in a circle for morning meeting, an essential routine that transitions the girls mindfully into the day’s learning.
 This is a hallmark of how we begin learning together at Hewitt.
-After a careful review of the day’s schedule—science, mathematics, arts, movement, literacy, and language—the girls are excited and ready for the adventure ahead.
+After a careful review of the day’s schedule—science, mathematics, arts, technology, physical education, literacy, and Spanish—the girls are excited and ready for the adventure ahead.

 Reading

 The entire kindergarten team at Hewitt celebrates the power of words and the joys of reading.
 Our literacy program kindles the girls’ interest in reading by engaging them in the delights of a good story through daily read-alouds.
 Additionally, phonics instruction is a cornerstone of our literacy program, underscoring the critical importance of strong phonological skills to develop confident young readers.
 Imaginative and dramatic play bolster fundamental comprehension and communication skills.
-The reading workshop model allows the girls to apply newly learned strategies and skills to their own reading with increasing independence, and encourages them to share their ideas about books with their peers.
-Our reading curriculum incorporates the expertise of literacy specialists who collaborate with homeroom teachers to ensure that each student is engaged at her level of decoding, fluency, and comprehension skills.
+The workshop model allows the girls to apply newly learned strategies and skills to their own reading with increasing independence, and encourages them to share their ideas about books with their peers.
+Our reading curriculum incorporates the expertise of learning and literacy specialists who collaborate with homeroom teachers to ensure that each student is engaged at her level of decoding, fluency, and comprehension skills.
 A variety of teaching structures – whole class, small groups, and one-to-one conferences – give each girl the chance to flourish as a reader.
 Carefully designed and implemented formal and informal assessment methods help to measure her progress and to determine her individual needs, all the while spurring her to achieve her personal best.

 Writing

 Our philosophy of teaching writing in kindergarten complements our philosophy of teaching reading.
 Girls cultivate their ability to tell meaningful stories about their lives through drawings, labels, and words.
 Students write about real-life experiences, areas of personal expertise, and their opinions.
 They also experiment with nonfiction.
 They become familiar with the concept of “writing for a reader”– or writing with the intended audience in mind.
 Girls learn the processes of writing, revising, editing, and publishing as they write about what matters to them.
 Additionally, kindergarten writers practice sharing their writing with each other in partnerships, small groups, and whole groups.
-Teachers meet regularly during workshop time with students for individual conferences to share feedback, fostering confidence in the power of the editing process.
+Teachers meet regularly with students for individual conferences to share feedback, fostering confidence in the power of the editing process.

 Mathematics